 The other is the historically worn, and therefore uneven, flight of 22 stone steps which have a wooden handrail at a height of 1 metre on the open side but no hand rail on the closed side the staircase winds sharply to the right as it reaches the basement floor.

 Alternative access for pushchairs and wheelchairs is via the north door in the side wall of the terrace, to the north of the main castle steps.
 This door is 1.5 metres wide and opens inwards to a stone slope into a lobby between the castle toilets.
-From there a second door opens inward and leads into the main part of the basement.
+From there a second door is operated via a doorbell system (as described above) opens inward and leads into the main part of the basement.

 Much of the basement has (historic) low headroom and uneven floors.

 There are information boards mostly similar to the ground floor boards.
 A folder on a lectern standing 0.74 metres high displays A3 laminated photographic copies of the ground floor information boards, and photographs of the room in which they stand.
 This makes accessible information about the ground floor to visitors e.g. those in wheelchairs who are not able to visit the ground floor.

 All rooms are lit, however in poor weather and particularly the winter months the basement can be cold and dark.

 Cabinets displaying artefacts and documents in the wine cellar have individual lighting, the lower shelves are around 1 metre and the higher shelves around 2 metres from floor level.

 The Tearoom is entered by 2 stone steps at its west end or by a shallow stone slope at its east end.